Want to learn new ways to make extra money?

 Keep in mind that it can take a couple of pay cycles before the information is updated.
-Stay on top of both your new and old bank accounts so you know when everything has moved over.
+Stay on top of both your new account and current account so you know when everything has moved over.

 Update all banking information for any recurring deposits and payments such as utility bills, cell phone payments, and insurance premiums.
 Don’t forget to change out your banking information for any online payment services you use.

 Before switching banks entirely, balance your checkbook.
-This is your chance to review your accounts and ensure there are no outstanding checks or overlooked electronic payments in your old account.
+This is your chance to review your current account and ensure there are no outstanding checks, scheduled automatic payments, or overlooked electronic payments in your old account.
 It may take a few weeks before the last check you wrote clears your account, so keep enough funds in your old account to cover any late payments.